 Legally-specified reporters must provide an immediate verbal report to law enforcement and within 72 hours must provide a written report.
-Individual criminal September 2022 183 | P a g e penalties may result from failure to make a required report.
+Individual criminal penalties may result from failure to make a required report.
 Contact information for making a report to law enforcement authorities is provided in the appendix to this policy.